What is it Wednesday? Wheatgrass

 Recently, I decided to open this purchase up to play.
 Wheatgrass was their primary suggested (and included) starter crop because it grows really fast (it does – even with aged seeds – I used the ones included in the original product package).
 My other crop in this system (besides wheatgrass) is basil, which is already growing faster and healthier than any of my other seeds starts this year in containers or direct sow to ground.
 I’ll experiment with different seed starts as I get more familiar with this tool.
 My guess is it will allow for some surprising, tasty results during winter months.

 Anyway, getting back to wheatgrass, I’ve now tried it (fresh picked).
 It doesn’t have much flavor, so, given the nutrient-rich qualities (that can be demonstrated scientifically), I’ll probably start chopping it up to add to salads and eggs for the health benefits.
+You can find a comprehensive post on wheat grass here.

 If you’re buying wheatgrass already, consider growing it yourself.
 It’s an easy indoor crop that’s prolific.
 Certified Organic Wheatgrass Growing Kit – Grow & Juice Wheat Grass: Trays, Seed, Soil, Mineral Fertilizer & More